Postpartum Recovery Using Natural Medicine

 Traditional Chinese medicine has been used for centuries to help women recover after giving birth.
 It uses natural herbs which nourish the blood, qi, yin, and yang as well as promoting hormonal balance.

 Herb for when your body loses blood during the labour process

-One of the best herbs for nourishing the blood is Dang Gui (Chinese angelica).
+One of the best herbs for nourishing the blood is Dong Gui (Chinese angelica).
 This herb is sometimes known as ‘female ginseng’ thanks to its immense benefits for women’s health.
-Dang Gui is a herb used in Chinese medicine to enrich the blood, promote blood circulation and modulate the immune system.
+Dong Gui is a herb used in Chinese medicine to enrich the blood, promote blood circulation and modulate the immune system.

 Foods to Help Postpartum Recovery

 During postpartum recovery, you need to pay special attention to your spleen and stomach, aka your digestive organs.
 In Chinese medicine, your digestion is responsible for transforming food into qi, blood, yin and yang.
 Therefore, by supporting these organs with nourishing, easy-to-digest foods, you can greatly enhance your recovery after labour.